 Staff receive training around restraint minimisation and the management of challenging behaviour.
 The service has appropriate procedures and documents for the safe assessment, planning, monitoring and review of restraint and enablers.
-The service had four residents assessed as requiring the use of restraint and no residents required an enabler.
+The service had no residents assessed as requiring the use of restraint and two residents who requested an enabler.
 Staff regularly receive education and training in restraint minimisation and managing challenging behaviours.